Residencies

 Please Note: Our studio spaces are unconventional and artists will make use of each space as they see fit.

 The yurts can be used as individual studios or as live/work spaces.
 There is a large 2 story barn with communal studio space on the second floor, and a shop with a concrete floor on the first floor.
-The first floor can also be used as dedicated work space, work space for oversize projects, and for use by performers.
+The first floor of the barn can also be used as dedicated work space, work space for oversize projects, and for use by performers.
+There is a fiber arts communal studio that can be used by anyone.
 The cabin and the shed both have desks for writing and drawing.
-There is also a private workspace in one of the rooms of the main house.
+There are also private workspaces in two of the bedrooms of the main house.

-For dancers or other performers we have a large barn with a concrete floor, a large flat mowed yard, and a small stage in the field plus various large indoor spaces with wooden floors.
+For dancers or other performers we have a large barn with a concrete floor, a large flat mowed yard, and a small stage in the field plus various large indoor spaces with wooden floors including the yurts and the upstairs of the barn.

 Each studio comes with work tables and lighting, privacy screens that can double as walls to hang work, and shelves to store supplies.
-We also have easels available for use and communal resources like a small textiles studio, carpentry and carving tools, communal art supplies, and a small tabletop printing press.
+We also have an easel available for use and many communal resources including a textiles studio, carpentry and carving tools, communal art supplies, and a small tabletop printing press.